 After many years, I’m content to walk away from exchanges that I think are going to be negative, but it took me many years to get there.
-Here are some quick notes on what I’ve learned about being an author and social media.
+Out of that experience, I want to pass along three principles for author social media.
+They are the result of a lot of hard-won lessons.
 Let me tell you how we got to here.

 I found myself exhausted after a late-evening sesh with Twitter the other night.
 Many people have strong opinions on the publishing biz, and sometimes those conversations find their way to Twitter where simple opinions become exhaustive examination.
 Seeing the approaching storm, I closed the laptop for the night and turned my attention to video games.

 So what are the takeaways from a wild ride across social media?
 Here are three big strategies that it took me a long time to figure out.
 Pour yourself a cup of coffee or tea, and take these in.
 Remember, these are strategies so give them some time to sink in.